Image by Don Hankins via Flickr

 Did they get a pay-stub, birth certificate, Social Security Card or how about a signed letter from their employer?
 No, no and no.

-Victims are scrutinized much more than the actual thief.
+Victims appear to be far more scrutinized than the actual thief --and that's a problem.
 Could that be why identity theft is the number one growing crime in this country?

 I gave First Premier the benefit of the doubt.
 I shouldn't have bothered.